-The report must give a brief overview of factors considered strengths and those being opportunities for the amalgamated scheme, as well as the reasons why the scheme considers these factors as such, and the manner in which such factors will assist the amalgamated scheme to perform satisfactorily.
+The report must give a brief overview of factors considered strengths and those being opportunities for the amalgamated scheme, as well as the reasons why the scheme considers these factors as such, and the manner in which such factors will assist the amalgamated scheme to remain competitive.

-Possible strength factors could include but are not limited to the following:
+Possible strength/opportunity factors could include but are not limited to the following:

-- Financial stability due to larger risk pool. - Economies of scale. - Stable risk pool due to younger, healthier members. - A competitive product offering which will give members a choice of benefit options. - Reduced administration expenditure per member, compared to the industry average. - Improved age profile; thus lower claims ratio compared to the industry average.
+- Financial stability due to larger risk pool; - Economies of scale; - Stable risk pool due to younger, healthier members; - A competitive product offering which will give members a choice of benefit options; - · Reduced administration expenditure per member, compared to the industry average, - Improved age profile; thus, lower claims ratio compared to the industry average; - Majority of amalgamating scheme members will experience a reduction in contributions.
+Where there is an increase in contributions, this will be offset by the amalgamated scheme providing additional benefits; - The schemes have the same administrator, allowing for ease of a merger as well as providing synergies; - The mapping of amalgamating scheme members will be easy, given that the amalgamated scheme offers similar options; - Member communication/ education (distribution channels); - Effective marketing / strong brand; and - Stronger bargaining power due to bigger risk pool.